Boosting Simple Learners: Expressivity

 The following simple identity relates the weighted discrepancy with $\gamma$-realizability.
 For every distribution $p$, target concept $c:\X\to\{\pm 1\}$ and hypothesis $b:\X\to\{\pm 1\}$:

 \paragraph{Motion Invariant Measures.}

 The proof of \Cref{thm:gammaVCHS} uses a probabilistic argument.
-In a nutshell, the lower bound on the $\gamma$-VC dimension follows by exhibiting a sufficiently large set $A$ such that each of its $2^{\lvert A\rvert}$ labelings are $\gamma$-realizable.
+In a nutshell, the lower bound on the $\gamma$-VC dimension follows by showing that if $A$ is dense then each of its $2^{\lvert A\rvert}$ labelings are $\gamma$-realizable.
 Establishing $\gamma$-realizability is achieved by defining a special distribution $\nu$ over halfspaces such that for every distribution $p$ on $A$ and every labeling $c:A\to\{\pm 1\}$, a random halfspace $b\sim \nu$ is $\gamma$-correlated with $c$ with respect to $p$.
 That is,

-The special distribution $\nu$ over halfspaces which has this property is derived from a {\it motion invariant measure}: this is a measure over the set of all hyperplanes in $\R^d$ which is invariant under applying rigid motions (i.e.\ if~$L'$ is a set of hyperplanes obtained by applying a rigid motion on a set $L$ of hyperplanes, then the measure of $L$ and $L'$ is the same).
+The special distribution $\nu$ over halfspaces which has this property is derived from a {\it motion invariant measure}: this is a measure over the set of all hyperplanes in $\R^d$ which is invariant under applying rigid motions (i.e., if~$L'$ is a set of hyperplanes obtained by applying a rigid motion on a set $L$ of hyperplanes, then the measure of $L$ and $L'$ is the same).
 It can be shown that up to scaling, there is a unique such measure (similar to the fact that the Lebesgue measure is the only motion-invariant measure on points in $\R^d$).
-We refer the reader to the book \cite{matousekDiscrepencyBook} (Chapter 6.4) for more details on how to construct this measure and some intuition on how it is used in this context.
+We refer the reader to \cite[Chapter~6.4]{matousekDiscrepencyBook} for more details on how to construct this measure and some intuition on how it is used in this context.

 One property of this measure that we will use, whose planar version is known by the name {\it the Perimeter Formula}, is that for any convex set $K$ the set of hyperplanes which intersect $K$ has measure equal to the boundary area of $K$.
 Note that this implies that whenever the boundary area of $K$ is $1$, then this measure defines a probability distribution over the set of all hyperplanes intersecting $K$.